 - Mental health and addictions

-- Mental health challenges as they relate to the Aboriginal community
+- Mental health challenges as they relate to Indigenous health

-- Mental health challenges as they relate to the LGBTQ community
+- Mental health challenges as they relate to LGBTQ health

 Our goal is to provide our partners support and input from the public health perspective for the development of evidence-based community programs, and help raise awareness of the issues.